idemery/NetWinChatAndCast/README.md

     - Repeat steps on point 2 above.
 On the last step instead of *localhost*, enter the IP of the machine where the host instance is running.

  ## Features
- - As a client, you can now chat and cast your screen to other clients.
+ - As a client, you can chat and cast your screen to other clients.
  - As a client, you can protect your messages with a password (Remoot > Preferences > Enable Encryption).
 Only clients with the same password can decrypt your messages.
  - See when a client is typing.
  - Change the screen casting interval (increase it for better performance on weak machines).